MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-twitter-channel.md

 2. Enable direct message for your Twitter handle.
 More information: [Enable Direct Message](https://help.twitter.com/en/using-twitter/direct-messages#receive)
 3. Create a Twitter application.
 Apply for a developer account, not a team account.
 Create a Twitter developer environment.
 More information: [App Development](https://developer.twitter.com/en/docs/basics/apps/overview)

-After completing the prerequisites, you can add the Facebook channel for your organization by following these steps:
+After completing the prerequisites, you can add the Twitter channel for your organization by following these steps:

 1. [Create a Twitter work stream](#step-1-create-a-twitter-work-stream)
 2. [Create a Twitter channel](#step-2-create-a-twitter-channel)